Political positions of Dianne Feinstein: Education

-In March 2019, Feinstein was one of thirteen senators to sign a letter to United States Secretary of Education Betsy Devos calling for the Education Department to do more to assist Argosy University students as they faced campus closures across the US and critiquing the Education Department as failing to provide adequate measures to protect students or keep them notified of ongoing updates.
+In March 2019, Feinstein was one of 13 senators to sign a letter to U.S. Secretary of Education Betsy Devos calling for the Education Department to do more to assist Argosy University students as they faced campus closures across the U.S. and critiquing the Education Department as failing to provide adequate measures to protect students or keep them notified of ongoing updates.

 Environment

 Feinstein and Senator Alan Cranston worked for over 10 years to pass the California Desert Protection Act.
 The bill was signed into law by President Bill Clinton in 1994.
 The bill protected 7661089 acre of California's desert lands as wilderness and national parks.
 The Act doubled the size of the National Wilderness Preservation System in California, and was the largest wilderness bill in California's history.

 Senators Feinstein and Barbara Boxer were the champions of the Northern California Coastal Wild Heritage Wilderness Act, which was signed into law by President George W. Bush on October 17, 2006.
 The bill protected 275830 acre of federal land as wilderness, and 21 mi of stream as a wild and scenic river, including such popular areas as the King Range and Cache Creek.
 Senators Feinstein and Boxer worked with Representative Mike Thompson, the sponsor of the bill in the House, in the 5-year effort to pass the legislation.

 Feinstein, along with her colleague Boxer, voted in favor of subsidy payments to conventional commodity farm producers, at the cost of subsidies for conservation-oriented farming.
 More recently, Feinstein has not taken a stand on the widely criticized subsidies in the 2007 U.S. Farm Bill.

-In November 2018, Feinstein was one of twenty-five Democratic senators to cosponsor a resolution specifying key findings of the Intergovernmental Panel On Climate Change report and National Climate Assessment.
+In November 2018, Feinstein was one of 25 Democratic senators to cosponsor a resolution specifying key findings of the Intergovernmental Panel On Climate Change report and National Climate Assessment.
 The resolution affirmed the senators' acceptance of the findings and their support for bold action toward addressing climate change.

-In June 2019, Feinstein was one of forty-four senators to introduce the International Climate Accountability Act, legislation that would prevent President Trump from using funds in an attempt to withdraw from the Paris Agreement and directing the president's administration to instead develop a strategic plan for the United States that would allow it to meet its commitment under the Paris Agreement.
+In June 2019, Feinstein was one of 44 senators to introduce the International Climate Accountability Act, legislation that would prevent President Trump from using funds in an attempt to withdraw from the Paris Agreement and directing the president's administration to instead develop a strategic plan for the United States that would allow it to meet its commitment under the Paris Agreement.

-She has publicly shown her opposition to the Green New Deal proposed by representative Ocasio Cortez.
+Feinstein had declined to back the Green New Deal proposed by representative Ocasio Cortez.